 Rigid boards are often used inside interior walls to insulate the inner spaces in between.
 This can be done either using batts or as larger panels that are measured and cut in order to fit precisely against the inner surface of the wall.
 They are great for limited spaces in need of a powerful insulation for a small area.

-Among the advantages of using this kind of insulation is the high R value it possesses, the fact that it is usually very light and strong, it adds to the structural strength of the wall in question, it also provides acoustic insulation in addition to the thermal insulation, and also they will not rot (even though they should never be exposed to prolonged dampness).
+Among the advantages of using this kind of insulation is the high R value it possesses, the fact that it is usually very light and strong, it adds to the structural strength of the wall in question, it provides acoustic insulation in addition to the thermal insulation, and also they will not rot (even though they should never be exposed to prolonged dampness – consider roof ventilation).

 One of the most popular options, using blown-in insulation for your home is a great way to get a high thermal performance at a low cost, while still saving plenty of money on energy and heating.
 Using blown-in fiberglass to insulate your home is a very cost-effective choice, particularly since you can most likely do it yourself without great difficulty.

-Other advantages to using fiberglass foam include the added longevity it can give to your roof and its shingles, by conditioning better the attic space; also, foam is the superior insulation technique when it comes to covering any cavities and spaces that need a precise covering. and it´s very useful for covering small gaps that may be left in a surface.
+Other advantages to using fiberglass foam include the added longevity it can give to your roof and its shingles, by conditioning better the attic space; also, foam is the superior insulation technique when it comes to covering any cavities and spaces that need a precise covering.
+And it’s very useful for covering small gaps that may be left on a surface.
 It can even help reduce the infiltration of moisture in the home, which is a great benefit for general comfort and health.

 Fiberglass has become a staple in home building and improvement for centuries now.
 It is one of the most commonly used insulation materials, and indeed can be found in many homes across the world as such.